Lab Clinical Supt Tech III

 SUPERVISION AND DIRECTION RECEIVED:

 Under supervision of the Specimen Management/Microbiology Receiving Supervisor.
-Takes direction from Operations Coordinator, Clinical Support Tech IV, or Medical Technologist II in the absence of the section Supervisor.
+Takes direction from the Operations Coordinator, Clinical Support Tech IV, or Medical Technologist II in the absence of the section Supervisor.

 SUPERVISION AND DIRECTION EXCERCISED: